 For most investors, how much a stock's price changes over time is important.
 This factor can impact your investment portfolio as well as help you compare investment results across sectors and industries.

 The fear of missing out, or FOMO, also plays a factor in investing, especially with particular tech giants, as well as popular consumer-facing stocks.

-What if you'd invested in PulteGroup (PHM) ten years ago?
-It may not have been easy to hold on to PHM for all that time, but if you did, how much would your investment be worth today?
+What if you'd invested in Brown & Brown (BRO) ten years ago?
+It may not have been easy to hold on to BRO for all that time, but if you did, how much would your investment be worth today?

-With that in mind, let's take a look at PulteGroup's main business drivers.
+With that in mind, let's take a look at Brown & Brown's main business drivers.

-Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
-So, if you had invested in PulteGroup a decade ago, you're probably feeling pretty good about your investment today.
+While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
+If you had invested in Brown & Brown ten years ago, you're probably feeling pretty good about your investment today.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Brown & Brown, Inc. (BRO) : Free Stock Analysis Report

 To read this article on Zacks.com click here.